US Window Tinting Laws

 While window tints have served their purpose well, there is one possible drawback that causes concern not only for car owners themselves but also for the authorities, and that is the poor visibility for drivers.
 That is why authorities have mandated laws on how much tinting is allowed for your windows.

 There are about fifty states in the US, and each state has its own window tinting laws.
-But before you dive into these laws, you must first understand how VLT or Visual Light Transmission works.
+But before you dive into these US window tinting laws, you must first understand how VLT or Visual Light Transmission works.

 In window tinting law, each state has different VLT percentages to follow.
-And among those states, New York and Iowa have the strictest window tinting law.
+Among those states, New York and Iowa have the strictest window tinting laws.
 For Iowa, the law requires 70% for the front side windows and any tint for the backside and rear windows.
 New York also requires the same percentage.
 They require 70% VLT on all windows except the rear.

 To know more about the laws for each state, you may check this chart from www.windowtintlaws.us.